xubowenhaoren/A-Mission/README.md

 - For mocking trips to test the trip diary UI without physically doing trips, see `documentation/mocking_trips.md`. ([link](https://github.com/CSE482Winter2021/NameN0tF0und/blob/main/documentation/mocking_trips.md))
 - For obtaining a full backup of the A-mission app from one phone and restoring the backup to a different phone, see `documentation/obtain_full_backup.md`. ([link](https://github.com/CSE482Winter2021/NameN0tF0und/blob/main/documentation/obtain_full_backup.md)) This is extremely helpful when the developing team uses multiple phones and the data collection phone is different from the phone used for app development purposes.
 - For setting up breakpoints and debugging in the JavaScript UI, see `documentation/chrome_inspect.md`. ([link](https://github.com/CSE482Winter2021/NameN0tF0und/blob/main/documentation/chrome_inspect.md))
-- To match and merge the E-mission data and IMU data on a segment level, see  `documentation/data_analysis.md`. ([link](https://github.com/CSE482Winter2021/NameN0tF0und/blob/main/documentation/data_analysis.md))
+- Data analysis: To match and merge the E-mission data and IMU data on a segment level, see  `documentation/data_analysis.md`. ([link](https://github.com/CSE482Winter2021/NameN0tF0und/blob/main/documentation/data_analysis.md))

 ### Special Recognitions